-The City of Coquitlam is proud to be an Equal Opportunity Employer working towards enhancing equitable practices and reducing barriers within our staff recruitment and retention processes.
-Work currently underway includes:
+The City of Coquitlam is proud to be an Equal Opportunity Employer working towards enhancing inclusion and reducing barriers within our recruitment and retention processes.

-Check out the City’s Recruitment and Retention EDI Action Plan 2023-2026, detailing the actions to help support this important work within our organization.
+Check out the City’s EDI Recruitment and Retention Action Plan, which details the actions to help support this important work within our organization.

 Coquitlam was one of the first communities in B.C. to adopt leave procedures for Council members that aim to remove systemic and financial barriers for equity-deserving groups wishing to participate in public office.